ParthChauhan1658/Movie-Recommendation-System/README.md

 ## How to Use
 1. Install Python 3.x from python.org
-2. Install the required libraries using pip: pip install -r requirements.txt
+2. Install the required libraries using pip:
+   '''bash
+   pip install -r requirements.txt
+   '''
-3. Clone the Repository :
+4. Clone the Repository :
    git clone https://github.com/ParthChauhan1658/Movie-Recommendation-System.git
    cd Movie-Recommendation-System